Rethes/3D_SnakeGame/README.md

 A **classic snake game**, developed using **Python** and **Pygame**.
 This project introduces several advanced mechanics to enhance gameplay, including:

-**Game Objects**
-- Snake: The player controls the snake and tries to grow it by eating
-  apples.
-- Apple: Increases the snake’s size and score when eaten.
-- Banana: A power-up that appears after a certain number of apples are eaten.
-Gives a score boost and speed increase.
-- Grape: Another power-up that appears after eating more apples.
-Gives a bigger score boost and speed increase.

 - **Passing through walls**: The snake can move from one side of the screen to the other by passing through the walls, adding a new challenge.
 - **Self-collision-free snake**: The snake is immune to self-collisions, enabling more creative and complex movement.
 - **Challenging obstacles**: Obstacles are placed inside the arena to increase difficulty, requiring the player to maneuver carefully.

 With smooth controls and engaging visuals, this game provides a dynamic and entertaining experience.

-**How to play the game**
+### How to Play the Game

-The main objective is to control the snake, collect apples, and achieve the highest possible score without colliding with obstacles or losing control.
+The goal of the game is to control the snake, collect apples, and achieve the highest possible score without colliding with obstacles or losing control of the snake.

 **Basic Controls:**